SergioArbesu/ChampSelectHelper/README.md

-- Background application that integrates with the League of Legends client API to automate character customization and performs a predefined automatic character customization.
-- Includes a user-friendly GUI, enabling users to customize predefined settings for each in-game character.
-- Implements an option to launch the application automatically at system startup for seamless background operation.

 ## What is Champ Select Helper? 🤔

 Champ Select Helper is an app that integrates with the League of Legends client and allows you to set runes, summoner spells, skins and chromas that will be automatically selected when a champion is picked.
 You can create a different configuration for each champion.